albertzak/open/readme.md

     - look at anything. it won't change from under you. and it's serializable, copypasteable, stable basis for comparison etc

+- caps and liveness
+  - i do think caps are a great fit in these live systems
+  - haven't seen this combination except maybe genode
+  - more generally for working inside stateful systems (OO in the large)
+    - kay: "we made objects too small"
+      - i agree.
+OO in the large is not only inevitable but feels reasonable too with a live system like this. reifying physical places?

 deeper design challenges that remain: